Skip to content

 Albert Schweitzer (more at Animal welfare quotes)

-Finally, I would like to further contributions about the topic of animal welfare:
+Finally I would like to give you here further articles about the topic of animal welfare:

-I hope that this article has made it clear to you why animal welfare is important.
-Do you have any questions, tips or other reasons?
-Then I look forward to your comment.
+I hope that this article has helped you understand why animal welfare is important.
+Do you have any questions, tips or further reasons?
+Then I look forward to your comments.

 Christoph from CareElite - Plastic-free living